 The use of dark wood in a home can sometimes feel a little overwhelming so keep walls light, and use nudes, browns and whites throughout in textures such as layered rugs, cushions and sheepskin throws over the back of retro inspired leather armchairs.
 Although this style of decor suits a more muted colour palette, I think colour can be injected by adding art work to the walls, including amazing old film posters, and indoor plants in concrete planters placed around the room.

 If you have an open plan room, use furniture to create sections of each living space, such as the Max sideboard running behind a sofa to make a definitive split between that and the dining room, for example.

 One thing not to do when you’re creating a space like this is to over furnish it.
 Use each piece to create a statement.
-The Enzo coffee table above, for example, is a statement piece in itself, without needing anything more than some simple coffee table books and two decorative items place on top to create a stylish vignette (I love this and this as an example).
+The Enzo coffee table above, for example, is a statement piece in itself, without needing anything more than some simple coffee table books and two decorative items place on top to create a stylish vignette.

 So there you have it – eight of my favourite industrial inspired pieces from Camerich, and how to use them to create a New York inspired loft.
 Is this a look you like?

 With showrooms across London (Islington, Swiss Cottage, Kingston, Chelsea & Fulham, the West End and Hampstead) as well as a comprehensive online shop for those outside the capital, I’d definitely recommend Camerich if you’re looking to invest in a high quality piece of furniture.
 You can visit the website here and let me know below if a more industrial inspired space is to your taste?